 In Bandido, your goal is to block the prison tunnels so Bandido can’t escape.
 Everyone has cards with different tunnel shapes on them and you have to work together to make sure every path is blocked off.

 I’ve seen Bandido work really well as a quick card game for kids and adults because everyone seems to love route building.
-The rules are simple enough for kids to understand, and it’s a fun and unique puzzle to try to work out as a group.
+The rules are simple enough for kids to understand, and it’s a fun and unique puzzle board game to try to work through as a group.

 Read our Bandido review